Estate Planning for Blended Families and Second Marriages

 Fredrick P. Niemann Esq.

 Beware… if you remarry, you cannot escape personal financial responsibility for the nursing home and long-term care costs of your spouse regardless of a prenuptial agreement.
-Federal law and NJ law clearly mandate that if you are married (even for one day) both spouses are jointly liable for the costs of long-term care of the other until or unless divorced.
+Federal law and NJ law clearly mandate that if you are married (even for one day), both spouses are jointly liable for the other spouse’s long-term care costs until or unless you are divorced.
 You may have amassed two million dollars before you married your second wife, but if she requires a nursing home at a cost of $11,000 per month, you are responsible for her payment to the nursing home.
 To read more about the legal and financial obligations of a spouse under NJ law for the long-term care costs (i.e., nursing home), please click here.

-We can help you in all aspects of elder care, asset protection, and tax reduction law for blended families and second marriages.
+We can help you with all aspects of elder care, asset protection, and tax-reduction law for blended families and second marriages.
 Don’t wait until it’s too late to plan for the future.
-Call Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or e-mail him at fniemann@hnlawfirm.com today and speak to him personally.
+Call Fredrick P. Niemann, Esq. at (732) 863-9900 or e-mail him at fniemann@hnlawfirm.com today and speak to him personally.
 He welcomes your call.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Estate Planning Attorney